Last Updated on November 14, 2022 by Audrey Scott

 5. They teach you how simple it is to cook

-The following is only the tip of the street food iceberg of possibilities, in alphabetical order so we don't get into arguments as to whose is better.
-We include some traditional dishes as well as a few unusual suspects.
+The following is only the tip of the street food iceberg of possibilities, with countries in alphabetical order so we don't get into arguments as to which country's street food is better.
+We include some traditional street food dishes as well as a few unusual suspects.

-If you're concerned about eating street food for fear of getting sick, read our tips for eating local and staying healthy: How to Travel Without Hugging the Bowl
+If you're concerned about eating street food for fear of getting sick, read our tips for eating local and staying healthy.

-Although empanadas (stuffed pastries, usually savory) can be found throughout Argentina, the best ones are from the Salta region in the northwestern part of the country.
+Although empanadas (stuffed pastries, usually savory) are a staple of Argentine cuisine and can be found throughout the country, the best ones are from the Salta region in the northwestern part of the country.
 It is also the only region where hot sauce is common.
 Hurrah!!

-Nasi campur is essentially a Balinese mixed plate served with rice.
-Most restaurants will make the choice for you, but at warungs, the more local food outlets on Bali, the nasi campur selection is up to you.
+Nasi campur is a staple of Balinese food.
+It is essentially a mixed plate served with rice.
+Most restaurants will make the choice for you, but at warungs, the local food outlets on Bali, the nasi campur selection is up to you.
 You can choose from delectables such as sate lilit, spicy tempeh, chopped vegetables, spice-rubbed meat, chicken, and tofu.

 Salteñas are empanada-like pockets filled with chicken or meat and finished with a distinctive slightly sweet, baked crust.
 The salteñas pictured below were filled with both chicken and ground beef, a boiled egg, herbs, and an olive.
 Spice options include fiery, hot, normal and sweet.
-Something for everyone.
+Something for everyone traveling through Bolivia.

 Walk through downtown Sarajevo and it's hard not to be gripped by the smell of ćevapi, the Bosnian national dish of grilled meat. Ćevapi is often served in installments of five or ten minced meat logs tucked into a round of flat bread.
 Our preference is with onions and a side of kajmak (thick cream).
 You won't need to eat for days after one of these meals.

-We found our tuk-tuk driver having breakfast with other drivers when we exited the temples at Banteay Srei.
+We found our tuk-tuk driver having breakfast with other drivers when we exited the temples at Banteay Srei near Siem Reap.
 He invited us to join him and he introduced us to a fantastic morning soup.
 It consisted of a subtle yellow curry fish broth with fresh rice noodles, paper-thin chopped banana blossom, cucumber, and cabbage — all topped off with a spoonful of dark sweet sauce.
 A bowl of bitter herbs and long beans circulated our table for the final touch.